Inuktun: Geographic distribution

 Apart from the town of Qaanaaq, Inuktun is also spoken in the villages of (Inuktun names in brackets) Moriusaq (Muriuhaq), Siorapaluk (Hiurapaluk), Qeqertat (Qikiqtat), Qeqertarsuaq (Qikiqtarhuaq), and Savissivik (Havighivik).

 Classification

 The language is an Eskimo–Aleut language and dialectologically it is in between the Greenlandic language (Kalaallisut) and the Canadian Inuktitut, Inuvialuktun or Inuinnaqtun.
 The language differs from Kalaallisut by some phonological, grammatical and lexical differences.

 History

 The Polar Inuit were the last to cross from Canada into Greenland and they may have arrived as late as in the 18th century.

 The language was first described by the explorers Knud Rasmussen and Peter Freuchen who travelled through northern Greenland in the early 20th century and established a trading post in 1910 at Dundas (Uummannaq) near Pituffik.

 Current situation

 Inuktun does not have its own orthography and is not taught in schools.
 However, most of the inhabitants of Qaanaaq and the surrounding villages use Inuktun in their everyday communication.

-All speakers of Inuktun also speak Standard Greenlandic and many also speak Danish and a few also English.
+All speakers of Inuktun also speak Standard Greenlandic.
+Many also speak Danish, and some speak English as well.